Wednesday, September 17, 2008

 At the south gate to the walled city is a university of traditional arts and many streets and arcades of calligraphy shops, both art works and equipment.
 There is also the Forest of Steles, or the Forest of Stones, the oldest and largest collection of stone tablets in China.
 They are all huge, over 2 meters high.
 All the classics of ancient China, Analects, Confucius, Mencius, et al. We got some pix of Confucius (on a tablet) and also bought a rubbing of a mountain in western China we liked.

 Then a mad dash back to the hotel, packing, on to the travel agent (no deal), shopping for a camera filter, a aquick non-Chinese lunch, and the bus ride to the aifrport.
 Unfortunately there was no time for the Muslim quarter nor the Grand Mosque.
-We got on the plane just fine and enjoyed the 2 hour flight south to Guilin, via China Air--nice Chinese meal, choice of fish and ruice or spicy beef and noodles, salad, beer, tea, fruit, dessert--then the usual 40 km shuttle ride from the airport to town, then an easy taxi transfer, thanks to a young woman who wrote "Sheraton" for us in Chinese (also Mark's resourcefulness).
+We got on the plane just fine and enjoyed the 2 hour flight south to Guilin, via China Air--nice Chinese meal, choice of fish or spicy beef and noodles, salad, beer, tea, fruit, dessert--then the usual 40 km shuttle ride from the airport to town, then an easy taxi transfer, thanks to a young woman who wrote "Sheraton" for us in Chinese (also Mark's resourcefulness).
 We are at the Sheraton/Guilin, on the Li River.

 No comments: